TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day24.md

       (____(____)
 ```

+# Homework

+This is going to be a large, group homework assignment due Thursday, Oct 30th.

+Here are some requirements:

+1. You must have a group of atleast 2 people, and each person must either fork the repo or be a contributor on that repo. **Each person must make atleast 10 commits.
+I will verify and check.**
+2. You must have tests written for your project.
+3. You must use a script loader.
+4. You must have `"use strict";` in your code.
+5. You must implement proper error handling if arguments don't meet expectations (`throw new Error("some error message")`)
+6. You must use lodash templates
+7. You must use use atleast 2 different APIs.
+8.

 # Model-View-Controller

 We've just finished our stint in the Etsy API.
 We've learned that API's have a lot to offer, and that they make a service or ecosystem of apps more scalable and open, where we can integrate almost any services we choose into a nice "mashup".